Mojave language: History

-At the turn of the 19th century the United States began expanding further west, and as it expanded settlers began encountering more Native Americans.
-Many of these interactions resulted in violence and death as the settlers viewed the indigenous people as nuisances to their expansion westward.
-It is also at this time that the concept of unilinear evolution was prevalent within the social sciences and society in general, because of this native peoples were thought of as lesser beings or "Noble Savages" free from the burden of civilization yet encompassed by their baser instincts.
+At the turn of the 19th century the United States began expanding further west and settlers began encountering more Native Americans.
+Many of these interactions resulted in violence and death as the settlers viewed the indigenous people as nuisances to westward expansion.
+At this time, the concept of unilineal evolution was prevalent within the social sciences and society in general.
+Because of this, native peoples were thought of as lesser beings or "Noble Savages" free from the burden of civilization yet encompassed by their baser instincts.
 As a means to lessen the altercation with the indigenous people of the west, the United States government began American Indian boarding schools.
-The purpose of these schools was to assimilate Native American children from the ages of 10 to 18 into European American culture, thus weakening their native culture and making them more compliant with the governments territorial expansion.
+The purpose of these schools was to assimilate Native American children from the ages of 10 to 18 into European American culture, weakening their native culture and making them more compliant with the government's territorial expansion.
 This was accomplished by shearing their hair, replacing their native dress, teaching them English, Math, History, and giving them vocational skills.
 The Mojave tribe were no exception.
-In 1890 Fort Mojave was opened by the Thomas J. Morgan, The Commissioner of Indian Affairs, as an Indian school to serve children from the Mojave and Hualapai tribes.
-The school remained open until 1931 after the Meriam Report conclude off reservation Indian school a failure.
+In 1890 Fort Mojave was opened by Thomas J. Morgan, The Commissioner of Indian Affairs, as an Indian school to serve children from the Mojave and Hualapai tribes.
+The school remained open until 1931 after the Meriam Report concluded off reservation Indian schools a failure.